mspass-team/mspass/docs/source/user_manual/introduction.rst

 MsPASS Features
 ~~~~~~~~~~~~~~~~

-MsPASS is an acronym that comes from Massively Parallel Analysis System for Seismologists.
+MsPASS is an acronym that stands for Massively Parallel Analysis System for Seismologists.
 We begin with some key features of MsPASS.

 -   As the name suggests MsPASS is a domain-specific package for seismologists.